homan-uppu/writing/2-Essays/Winners take all.md

 ---

-The only way to get what you want and keep getting what you want is to be the best and stay the best, and the way to do that looks very different than what we think.
+The only way to get what you want and keep getting what you want is to be the best and stay the best.
+The way to do that looks very different than what we think: working anxiously till exhaustion no longer works.

+Most systems of our world are not set up for a world in which winners take all.
+We have a lot of work to do.

 ---